-- Understand the degradation rate of the panels you’re considering, and what that decrease in energy output would mean in lost power—and dollars and cents—over the life of the panels.
+- Understand the degradation rate of the panels you’re considering, as well as what that decrease in energy output would mean in lost power—and dollars and cents—over the life of the panels.

-- Assess the financial impact of choosing a lower-upfront-cost panel with a higher degradation rate over a higher-cost panel with a lower degradation rate.
+- Assess the financial impact of choosing a lower upfront-cost panel with a higher degradation rate over a higher upfront-cost panel with a lower degradation rate.
 The providers you’re considering should be able to provide a cost-savings analysis over a 10-, 15-, and 25-year lifespan.

 - Find out what steps your provider recommends in terms of placement, ongoing inspections, cleaning and maintenance to keep your solar panel degradation rate as low as possible.